1. Start with a performance review

 - Is there an agenda of things we must cover during these conversations?

 - If an employee is struggling with performance, will their career development talks look different?

-Standardizing this process will benefit employees across your organization.
+Standardizing this process and having clear, defined criteria for promotion will benefit employees across your organization.
 Once everyone is working with the same framework, you can uncover hidden talent and potential in all your people.

 If using an employee enablement platform like Leapsome, you’ll be able to create a standard agenda to be used in all career development talks.
 What’s more, you can sync it with your calendar, easily access performance review data (and analytics), add talking points, and write down private and public notes and action items before, during, and after your talk.

 3. Prepare for the career development conversation